ConfGuard: A Simple and Effective Backdoor Detection for Large Language Models

 We conduct ablation studies to investigate the optimal value of the probability threshold $P$ and length threshold $L$ terms in the proposed sliding window detection mechanism.
 All experiments are performed on the Llama model, with other settings consistent with those of the main experiment.

 \textbf{Probability Threshold $P$.} The impact of the probability threshold $P$ is illustrated in~\cref{fig:prob}.
 The following conclusions can be drawn: First, for all three datasets, as $P$ increases, both the TPR and the FPR decrease simultaneously.
 This aligns with intuition: a higher threshold imposes a stricter selection criterion, resulting in lower both TPR and FPR.
-Second, among the three models, when $P <$ 0.98, the TPR remains nearly constant and close to 100\% across all three models, while the FPR shows a significant downward trend.
-When $P >$ 0.99, the TPR starts to decline, particularly on the CQA dataset, whereas the FPR continues to decrease.
+Second, among all models, when $P <$ 0.98, the TPR remains nearly constant and close to 100\% across all models, while the FPR decreases significantly.
+When $P >$ 0.99, the TPR declines, particularly on the CQA dataset, whereas the FPR continues to decrease.
 These findings indicate that threshold values in the range 0.98$<P<$0.995 are worth considering.
-The optimal threshold should be selected based on the deployment requirements, depending on whether lower FPR or higher TPR is prioritized.
+The optimal threshold can be selected based on the deployment requirements, depending on whether lower FPR or higher TPR is prioritized.

 \textbf{Length Threshold $L$.} The impact of the length threshold $L$ is shown in~\cref{fig:length}.
 We can draw the following conclusions.
 Firstly, as $L$ increases, both the TPR and FPR exhibit a clear decreasing trend.
 This is because a larger $L$ imposes a stricter filtering mechanism, thereby reducing both the number of samples identified as positive and the number of false positives.
 Secondly, it is observed that on the UC and SIQA datasets, the decrease in TPR is negligible regardless of changes in $L$, whereas the FPR decreases significantly.
 The optimal value of $L$ on these datasets is approximately 14.
 However, in the CQA dataset, the TPR begins to decline when the $L$ exceeds 9.
 Meanwhile, the FPR does not decrease significantly beyond this point.
 Therefore, we consider the optimal $L$ in CQA to be approximately 9.